 Time/Format of Workshop

-Doctoral students will be selected to participate in a NSDMW session, which will take place one full morning, either on Monday, Tuesday, or Wednesday during the CIES conference.
+Doctoral students will be selected to participate in a NSDMW session, which will take place one full morning, either on Monday, Tuesday, or Wednesday during the CIES 2018 Conference.
 Each workshop group will have 4-6 students and 1-3 faculty or professional mentors.

-NB: You may apply to participate in the NSDMW as well as make another submission for a panel, paper, or poster presentation in the general pool.
-If you apply to participate in the NSDMW and submit a proposal to present at the main CIES conference, please ask that your presentation not be scheduled on Monday, Tuesday, or Wednesday mornings as this is when the NSDMW take place.
+PLEASE NOTE: You may apply to participate in the NSDMW as well as make another submission for a panel, paper, or poster presentation in the general pool.
+If you apply to participate in the NSDMW and submit a proposal to present at the main CIES 2018 Conference, please ask that your presentation not be scheduled on Monday, Tuesday, or Wednesday mornings as this is when the NSDMW take place.
 This also allows us to assign you to the most appropriate group relative to your topic.

 If you are selected to participate in the workshop, you will be required to: